EDUCBA Logo

 Skills Required for a CFO Job

 The role of a CFO is very critical to the success of an organization because a CFO is required to understand the company’s overall financial position, deal with the identified shortcomings, prepare the financial reports, and communicate it to the stakeholders.
-Hence, a CFO is required to possess a range of skills, which include both technical and people skills.
+Hence, a CFO must possess a range of skills, including technical and people skills.

 • Understanding: Deep understanding of the company’s operations is a must for a CFO to ensure suitable financial decisions at each functional level.

 • Planning: A CFO needs to be exceptional in short-term and long-term planning.
-Ability to develop far-sighted strategies and ensure their execution is instrumental in the achievement of the company’s financial goals.
+Ability to develop far-sighted strategies and ensure their execution is instrumental in achieving the company’s financial goals.

-• Good communication: A CFO is not only the face of the financial department within the company but is the face of the company to the external stakeholders.
-So, good communication is an important skill for a CFO to be able to deal with all the stakeholders.
+• Good communication: A CFO is not only the face of the company’s financial department but also the face of the company to the external stakeholders.
+So, good communication is an important skill for a CFO to deal with all the stakeholders.

-• Technical knowledge: The CFO should possess sound technical knowledge in finance so that correct financial decision can be taken.
+• Technical knowledge: The CFO should possess sound technical knowledge in finance to take correct financial decisions.

 • Risk Management: The CFO of an organization is also expected to manage the risks associated with the activities of the Finance department.